pnp/PnP/Samples/Core.EmbedJavaScript.HeaderFooter/readme.md

 ----------

-# Instalation #
+# Installation #
-The Solution is an SharePoint Add-In that can be deployed in the app catalog site of the Tenant and then install in the SharePoint Site using "Add an app" Option.
+The Solution is an SharePoint Add-In that can be deployed in the app catalog site of the Tenant and then installed in the SharePoint Site using "Add an app" Option.

 ## Provisioning Head and Footer ##